vladak/shield/README.md

 This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because the Feather with the sensor is placed into a plastic screen, sometimes called "radiation shield": ![shield](/shield.jpg)

+The cable running to the screen comes from a solar charger.

 ## Usage

 There needs to be a `secrets.py` file that contains Wi-Fi credentials and information about the MQTT broker.